solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-12 [World Economic Forum: 4 ways the web has changed our lives – and will shape our future](https://www.weforum.org/agenda/2019/03/four-ways-the-web-has-changed-our-lives-and-will-shape-our-future/)

 2019-03-12 [Verdict: 30 years after Tim Berners-Lee created the web, is it too late to fix it?](https://www.verdict.co.uk/world-wide-web-inventor/)
+* TimBL mentioned
+* Tech Giants mentioned
+* Contract of the Web mentioned
+* Pod mentioned
+* A website running using Solid would allow users to decide where their data is stored instead of companies owning it.
+This means that users have the ability to decide which companies have access to it.
+In other words, it would be up to users, not companies, to store their own data on their own **servers known as Personal Online Data Stores, or PODs.**

 2019-03-12 [Japan Times: Web inventor Tim Berners-Lee urges users to seek 'complete control' of data](https://www.japantimes.co.jp/news/2019/03/12/business/tech/web-inventor-urges-users-seek-complete-control-data/#.Xdw5HS2ZOTd)
 * TimBL mentioned